-Irwin Mitchell’s Public Law & Human Rights team in Manchester represented a client with Multiple Sclerosis (MS) in order to secure her a return to her home after a dispute arose over her care needs.
+Irwin Mitchell’s Public Law & Human Rights solicitors in Manchester represented a client with Multiple Sclerosis (MS) in order to secure her a return to her home after a dispute arose over her care needs.

 Ms B, who is in her forties, has lived with MS for all of her adult life and enjoyed living in her home as she tried to maintain her independence.
 In early 2014 she was admitted to hospital with health related difficulties and thought that when she became medically fit for discharge, she would be allowed to go home.